The Anchor facility provides a way to create links to specific sections of the site. For each link, there are two steps:

 - Add one or more links to the anchor location using the Anchor Link User Item or the Anchor Link Text Code.

 You may use letters, digits, or the period, dash, or underscore characters in the Anchor Name.
-Examples:
+You may not use spaces, quotes, or other punctuation characters.

 Anchor Names must be unique within your site.
 If you use two or more Anchor User Items with the same Anchor Name, GedSite will process only the first one that it finds.